Igor1101/Igor1101/README.md

 -->

 I am an Embedded C software developer.
 The smaller is embedded system, the more I want to program it.
+If you like what I am creating or use what I am creating you could help with your pull requests or money:
+5354 3210 5139 2000